 Generative means these models can create original text.
 They generate coherent, relevant content based on the given input.

-Transformer is the neural network architecture behind models like OpenAI GPT-5.1 and Google Gemini 2.5.
+Transformer is the neural network architecture behind models like OpenAI GPT-5.5 and Google Gemini.
 It effectively processes sequential data and uses attention mechanisms to generate high-quality text.

 The Impact of GPT

 GPT-powered AI is reshaping how we work online.
-It drives content creation and blogging, streamlines customer service, improves translation, and supports research and coding.
-Large language models excel at generating clear, humanlike text, which changes how businesses communicate and how people interact with technology every day.
+The biggest impact areas right now: content creation and blogging, customer service automation, language translation, plus research and coding support.
+Large language models excel at producing clear humanlike text, which changes how businesses communicate and how people interact with technology day to day.

 GPT in Content Creation